Integrate Employee Wellbeing With Learning and Development Training

 Maximizing Clients’ Retention And Recruitment Potential

-Since wellness is often promoted by corporations as an additional employee perk, introducing your clients to the idea of a combined wellness-professional training program will not only help them use training as an employee retention tool, but also attract the best new talent.
+Since wellness is often promoted by corporations as an additional employee perk, introducing your clients to the idea of a combined wellness-professional training program will not only help them use training as an employee retention tool but also attract the best new talent.

 According to Rebecca Edwards, the Director of Learning and Development at Homeserve, “We’re seeing less vertical ladder moves now.
 A lot more people want to have a wider career, and expand their knowledge and experience in very different areas.”
-Given the overall shift from vertical to horizontal career moves, driving an L&D programme driven by health and wellness means potential new hires will view your clients’ organisations as career stops for them to grow, develop, and be valued over the long term.
+Given the overall shift from vertical to horizontal career moves, driving an L&D program driven by health and wellness means potential new hires will view your clients’ organizations as career stops for them to grow, develop, and be valued over the long term.

 For Clare Walsh, Head of People at Manning Gottlieb OMD, an integrated approach has proved to be the most effective.
 “It’s a fantastic way for us to articulate our desire to develop our employees on both a personal and professional level,” says Walsh.
-By bringing employee health, (traditionally considered a ‘personal’ matter when framed as a perk), to the centre of your corporate clients’ L&D programs, they’ll attract and retain the best of their potential talent pool.
+By bringing employee health, (traditionally considered a ‘personal’ matter when framed as a perk), to the center of your corporate clients’ L&D programs, they’ll attract and retain the best of their potential talent pool.

 The report found that companies tying internal promotion and L&D are 22% more likely to have highly satisfied employees and a greater retention rate.
-A combined approach will help your clients put retention, wellness and professional development into one harmonious recruitment/retention loop.
+A combined approach will help your clients put retention, wellness, and professional development into one harmonious recruitment/retention loop.

 The Industry Is Dynamic, You Should Be Too

-Whether you’re a well-established wellness professional with a healthy client roster or just starting out in the field, the dynamism of the industry means seeking out the next best innovation to stand out from the competition is a key way to foster your own, and your clients’ success.
+Whether you’re a well-established wellness professional with a healthy client roster or just starting out in the field, the dynamism of the industry means seeking out the next best innovation to stand out from the competition is a key way to foster your own, and your client's success.

-Technology is a natural place to seek innovation out, as organisations across industries are embracing the power of tech.
+Technology is a natural place to seek innovation out, as organizations across industries are embracing the power of tech.
 The 2019 L&D report from findcourses.com found that companies with revenue growth are more than twice as likely to have innovative technologies like artificial intelligence in their L&D offering.
-In order to stay relevant to your clients’ needs you’ll need to understand how to take advantage of scalable and adaptable technologies to maximize the potential of your offerings to clients, and your business overall.
+In order to stay relevant to your client's needs you’ll need to understand how to take advantage of scalable and adaptable technologies to maximize the potential of your offerings to clients, and your business overall.

-This all sounds easy on paper, but won’t a combined wellness-L&D program require working with multiple technological systems?
+This all sounds easy on paper, but won’t a combined wellness-L&D program requires working with multiple technological systems?
 Luckily, the technology is out there to help you help your clients.
 Tools like CoreHealth have performed over 100 seamless integrations since they’ve been in business, and help providers around the world avoid technology meltdowns.
 Proposing a program to fit within a client’s existing L&D program may generate lots of questions, but if you’re taking advantage of the right technological tools you’ll have in-depth answers at the ready.

 The End Result